Hadhzy/Donsus/contribution.md

 - # check contrib folder
-There are a lot of useful llvm examples there -helping you to understand our comiler better.
+There are a lot of useful llvm examples there - helping you to understand our comiler better.

 - To run the project in DEBUG mode so the TEST API runs build the project in the following way:
 ```